Managing Director & Senior Partner

 The composition of the boardroom—a topic in the spotlight of late—is also important, as its diversity leads to a broader range of ideas and publicly expresses how committed the company is to embracing diversity overall.
 Gender diversity on boards has become mandatory in some countries, but good board governance has always encouraged diversity, starting with the basics of including people from outside the organization.

 The most innovative companies will be at an advantage in the coming years, but that won’t be enough.
 Rapid changes in technology, the complex dynamics of globalization, and political uncertainty worldwide are creating an unpredictable business environment that will make it harder for companies to endure.
 Public companies today have a one-in-three chance of ceasing to exist in their current form over the next five years, owing to failure, takeover, or other causes.
-That’s a rate that’s The Biology of Corporate Survival.
+That’s a rate that’s six times higher than the rate 40 years ago.

 Greater diversity fosters innovation, but it can also strengthen resilience—the capacity to survive the unexpected—which is an equally important weapon heading into the next decade.
 Diverse companies are better than their more homogenous counterparts at withstanding unanticipated changes and adapting to external threats.